Counting the number of weakly connected dominating sets of graphs: Weakly connected dominating sets of

 \section{Weakly connected dominating sets of $G(m)$}

-\nt In this section we are interested to study the weakly connected dominating sets of graphs denoted by $G(m)$.
+In this section, we shall study the weakly connected dominating sets (w.c.d.s.) of specific graphs denoted by $G(m)$.
 As an example of graphs $G(m)$, we construct w.c.d.s. of paths and count the number of w.c.d.s. of paths.

-\nt A path is a connected graph in which two vertices have degree one and the remaining vertices have degree two.
-Let $P_n$ be the path with $V(P_n)=[n]$ and $E(P_n)=\{(1,2),(2,3),\ldots,(n-1,n)\}$, see Figure~\ref{figure3}.
+A path is a connected graph in which two vertices have degree one and the remaining vertices have degree two.
+Let $P_n$ be the path with $V(P_n)=[n]$ and $E(P_n)=\{\{1,2\},\{2,3\},\ldots,\{n-1,n\}\}$, see Figure~\ref{figure3}.

-\nt Let $P_{m+1}$ be a path with vertices labeled by $y_0, y_1, \ldots, y_m$, for $m\geq 0$ and let $v_0$ be a specific vertex of a graph $G$.
+Let $P_{m+1}$ be a path with vertices labeled by $y_0, y_1, \ldots, y_m$, for $m\geq 0$ and let $v_0$ be a specific vertex of a graph $G$.
 Denote by $G_{v_0} (m)$ a graph obtained from $G$ by identifying the vertex $v_0$ of $G$ with an end vertex $y_0$ of $P_{m+1}$.
 It is clear that if the path is glued to a different vertex $v_1$ of $G$, then the two graphs $G_{v_1} (m)$ and $G_{v_0} (m)$ may not be isomorphic.
 It depends on the vertex to which we glue the path.
 If throughout our discussion, this vertex is fixed, then we shall simply use the notation $G(m)$ (if there is no likelihood of confusion).

-\nt We need the following lemma to obtain our main results in this section:
+We need the following lemma to obtain our main results in this section: